vlecomte/hungarian-spoonfed/README.md

 # Hungarian sentences, spoon-fed
 This code takes a corpus of Hungarian sentences and sorts them by their least frequent word.
-This way, the sentences can be used to learn the most frequent words of Hungarian in context, one by one.
+This way, the sentences can be used to learn the most frequent words of Hungarian one by one, and in context.

 Some details:
 - The words are "deconjugated" so that different forms of the same word (e.g. van/vannak, ház/házak) are treated as the same word.